Discover more from TeenDramaWhore

 For a short time, it was broadcast in syndication on the Style Network.

-“Gossip Girl” is currently streaming on Netflix, but it will likely move to HBO Max at some point as that platform will be home to the “Gossip Girl” reboot, which is expected to premiere next year.
-The original “Gossip Girl” is also currently available for streaming through Amazon Prime, iTunes, and YouTube.
+“Gossip Girl” used to stream on Netflix, but it controversially moved to Max — home to the “Gossip Girl” spinoff that premiered in 2021.
+The original “Gossip Girl” is also currently available for streaming through Amazon Prime, Apple TV, Roku, Google Play, Vudu, and YouTube.

 90210